But it almost did

 I’m sitting here as he lays beside me. “mumma, can I sleep with you?”.
 You better believe it.

 I don’t ever want to let you go.

 I know he won’t really remember this night, but I will never forget.
 I can only hope it never happens again.
 I had just finished telling someone that in the almost three years that we have watched him deal with Diabetes we have never had to use glucagon or to call an ambulance.
 He has never once had a seizure.
 That is, until tonight.
 Isn’t that always the way.
 Just as soon as you feel confident it will never happen to you, to him, ever.

 Not sure I will be able to sleep tonight.
 I am about to check his blood again and will likely do so multiple times till morning.
-His face is covered in black face paint as his baseball cheek lines he got from the party he was at today have been rubbed all over him through the thrashing of the seizure.
+His face is covered in mucked up face paint as the baseball cheek lines he got from the party he was at today have been rubbed all over him through the thrashing of the seizure.
 He looks like a messed up clown, and although all I want to do is clean his face…I will let him sleep.
 Dirty or not he is my sweet son whose disease made me question whether his life was in immediate danger.
 He can get face paint on my sheets and stick his elbow in my ear while he snores beside me as much as is possible, because he is alive.

 As far as we can tell, we just saved our son’s life.
 Or at least, we very likely did.

 And I will never underestimate this disease again.

 My mum, Jill, was the best mom a kid would never ever ask for.

 My aunt, let’s call her “Jack”, was the best mom a kid could never ever ask for.
 Because Jack, you see, was already somebody else’s mom.
 Two somebody’s actually.